 LarnEdu has not drifted from its initial focus, which is to make useful educational materials accessible to all students at no cost.
 From resources relating to the SAT written in over 50 countries, WASSCE written in West Africa, free online courses administered by the world’s top institutions, to the lecture notes from the world’s top universities, there is something for all.

 Other Learning Resources

 We offer content in other areas relating to skill acquisition, small business and more.

-In 2019, we decided to start offering a range of very affordable and helpful paid services to students from Anglophone West Africa who wish to proceed to higher institutions or apply for jobs.
+In 2019, we started working on launching an affordable and helpful paid services to users from Anglophone West Africa to support our mission.